Our Mission is Safety

 At DriveitHOME, our goal is to help parents keep their teens safe and since car crashes are the leading cause of death for teens, that is where we put most of our focus.
 But driving isn’t the only danger facing your teen.

-Drowning is the second-leading cause of death for teens – right behind driving – and it is a risk we don’t often think about.
+Drowning is a leading cause of preventable death for teens and it is a risk we don’t often think about.
 With school out, your teen may be spending time with friends at the beach or by the pool, so it is crucial that you talk to them about drowning risks.
 It only takes a few simple steps to stay safe around water and we’ve got the resources to help.

 Know the risks